-Introversion, shyness, and social anxiety can sometimes get mixed up, but they're quite different.
+Introversion, shyness, and social anxiety can sometimes get mixed up, but they're actually three distinct concepts.
 In this post, we'll look at some of the similarities and differences.
 Introversion is a personality trait, and it appears in the Myers-Briggs personality typology.
-The opposite is extroversion, and individuals may fall at different points along the continuum between the… Continue reading What’s the Difference Between Introversion, Shyness, and Social Anxiety?
+The opposite is extroversion, and individuals may fall at different points along the continuum… Continue reading Introversion, Shyness & Social Anxiety: What’s the Difference?

 3dman_eu on Pixabay In this post I'll take a look at some of the available guidelines for evidence-based treatment of anxiety disorders.
 While psychotherapies are extremely important in the management of anxiety disorders, this post will focus only on anti-anxiety medications.
 The treatment guidelines I refer to come from the British Association for Psychopharmacology and… Continue reading Evidence-Based Treatment of Anxiety